GSS-Cogs/csvw-example/index.md

 }
 ```

-As a general point its worth remembering that _any_ semantically defined metadata is a step forward and that a josn metadata schema can easily be expanded upon.
+As a general point its worth remembering that _any_ semantically defined metadata is a step forward and that a json metadata schema can easily be expanded upon.

 ## Level 2: The addition of a table schema